Event Topology Classifiers at the Large Hadron Collider: Studies in heavy-ion collisions

 Relative elliptic flow fluctuations, $F(v_{2})=\sigma_{v_2}/\langle v_{2}\rangle$, is shown in the right panel of Fig.~\ref{fig:fe2fv2}.
 Here, $\sigma_{v_2}=\frac{\sqrt{v_{2}^{2}\{2, |\Delta\eta|>1.0\}-v_{2}^{2}\{4\}}}{2}$ is the elliptic flow fluctuations and $\langle v_{2}\rangle=\frac{\sqrt{v_{2}^{2}\{2, |\Delta\eta|>1.0\}+v_{2}^{2}\{4\}}}{2}$ is the RMS value of elliptic flow estimated from two- and four- particle Q-cumulant method~\cite{Prasad:2025ezg}.
 For a particular spherocity class, $F(v_{2})$ is higher for the central and peripheral collisions and shows a minimum in the mid-central collisions.
 This is expected as the collision geometry is isotropic, having a smaller value of $v_2$, in the central collisions where the contribution is dominated by event-by-event fluctuations rather than elliptic geometry.
 On the other hand, in the peripheral collisions, although the collision overlap region is driven by an initial large elliptic geometry, a smaller size of the system results in large fluctuations of elliptic flow.
 Similar to $F(\epsilon_2)$, low-$S_0$ events possess smaller $F(v_2)$ and within uncertainties, one can observe a larger $F(v_2)$ in the (0-20)\% centrality class for the $S_0$-integrated case as compared to other classes of transverse spherocity.

-\subsubsection{Symmetry Plane Correlations}
+{\it This subsection highlights how the event shape selections control geometric fluctuations in heavy-ion collisions and provide cleaner constraints on initial conditions and transport than centrality alone.}

+\subsection{Symmetry plane correlations}

-After the discussion on anisotropic flow coefficients, their fluctuations, and the impact of event shape selection on these coefficients, it is equally important to understand the significance of symmetry plane angles, $\psi_n$.
+After the discussion on anisotropic flow coefficients, their fluctuations, and the impact of event shape selection on these coefficients, it is equally important to understand the significance of interplay between the event shape and the symmetry plane angles, $\psi_n$.
 However, unlike $v_n$, the estimation of $\psi_n$ is not trivial in experiments due to uncertainty in the estimation of the reaction plane.
 Therefore, it is pointless to estimate $\psi_n$ in heavy-ion collisions, which would always be `0', due to their random orientation for each event.
 However, the studies of symmetry plane correlation bear a great amount of significance.
 Similar to anisotropic flow coefficients, which depend upon the initial spatial anisotropy and are sensitive to the transport properties of the medium, the symmetry plane correlations (SPCs) can provide an independent measure of the initial correlations among the participant planes and are sensitive to the transport properties of the medium formed.
-Thus, the studies of SPCs can provide an independent measure of the transport properties of the systems.
-The calculation of anisotropic flow coefficients ($v_{n}$) along with the symmetry plane angles ($\psi_n$) can be performed using the following expression~\cite{ALICE:2023wdn, Bhalerao:2011yg,ALICE:2024vzv}. \begin{widetext}
+The calculation of anisotropic flow coefficients ($v_{n}$) along with the symmetry plane angles ($\psi_n$) can be performed using the following expression~\cite{ALICE:2023wdn, Bhalerao:2011yg,ALICE:2024vzv}.